-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in interest rates.

-Interest rate risk
+(a) Interest rate risk

 Interest rate risk arises from the effects of fluctuations in the prevailing levels of markets interest rates on the fair value of financial assets.